PGijsbers/automlbenchmark/docs/extending/framework.md

 # Adding an AutoML Framework

+!!! warning "Rewrite in progress"

+    Most information on this page is accurate, and it should be complete enough to use.
+    However, it hasn't been updated to make use of `mkdocs-materials` features, and _might_ have some outdated examples.
+Contributions welcome.

 ## Add an AutoML framework

 Adding an AutoML framework consist in several steps:

  1. create a Python module that will contain everything related to the integration of this framework.
  1. define the framework in a [Framework definition](#framework-definition) file.
  1. write some integration code